 The owner of the group board can add you and other contributors, and once you’ve been added you can start pinning to the board!

 Most of these boards have a niche, or a theme, & a set of rules to follow when posting (i.e. max 3 pins a day).
 These rules are in place to make sure that the group board remains an attractive and successful board for Pinterest users.
 If you break any of these rules, well-run boards will normally either warn you or remove you from the board.
 Keep an eye on rules in order to continue contributing to successful Pinterest group boards.

 You may run into some boards that are named collaboration boards, community boards, networking boards, etc. These are all just group boards using different terminology.
 They function all the same.

 Pinterest group boards can have many collaborators, and with the help of group boards, your pins can be seen by a much wider audience than they would normally.

 These contributors often pin to a group board and then repin other pins from the board.
 This helps the group grow and it potentially puts your content in front of many more people.

 The smart feed pushes your pins even further.
 If a user pins an image from the group board, the pins you are posting into the group board can also be suggested to them in their feed.
 Double win!

 You need to make sure that you join relevant Pinterest group boards, however, as your pins will have a much higher chance of being suggested in niche boards compared to general and non-topic boards.

-Benefits of using Pinterest group boards.
+The main benefits of using Pinterest group boards

 - You’ll increase your repins.